VALID FOR ARCTIC 2018, ARCTIC 2019, ANTARCTICA 2018/19 AND ANTARCTICA 2019/20

 Quark Expeditions will officially interrupt the voyage and provide a full refund for the full cruise fare and unused activities.
 In order for passengers to obtain reimbursement for their airfare and potentially other costs to change flights, Quark Expeditions will provide trip interruption letters for all clients to submit to their travel insurance providers under the trip delay/interruption and cancellation clause (provided passengers have included airfare to be covered in their travel protection plan).
-Quark Expeditions will provide a final additional night hotel accommodation.
+Quark Expeditions will provide a final additional night hotel accommodation for those guests.
 Any additional hotel nights and meals will be the responsibility of the guests.
 Quark reserves the right to make exceptions to the timing guidelines outlined in this section.

 11.4 Returning Passengers

 Passengers on board the ship during these delays will remain on board at no additional cost until the time in which the charter flight is able to arrange transport.
 Full board and all excursions are included.
 Quark Expeditions advises all clients to book changeable airlines tickets along with cancellation and interruption insurance to assist with additional airline change fees.
 We advise all passengers to have flexible travel arrangements upon disembarkation of the voyage if delays arise.
 Quark Expeditions will not be held responsible for any change/cancellation fees due to weather related delays or any other delays arising from force majeure.
 No refund will be issued for any reason whatsoever.
 At the discretion of Quark Expeditions, the ship’s Master and/or Quark Expeditions’ Expedition Leader reserve the right to sail the Drake passage to a port of call for any reason.
 FOR CANCELLATION DUE TO ALL OTHER EVENTS OF FORCE MAJEURE, THE STANDARD NON-CONTINGENCY PLAN TERMS AND CONDITIONS OF QUARK EXPEDITIONS SHALL APPLY.

-9.5 Flight Changes due to interrupted or delayed voyage:
+11.5 Flight Changes due to Interrupted or Delayed Voyage

 For faster service Quark Expeditions strongly recommends that all clients contact the Airline they are traveling on for changes directly.